Every form of addiction is bad, no matter whether the narcotic be alcohol, morphine or idealism.

 At New Life Marbella, we are often asked by family members the following question, “Are we helping the situation or making things worse?”
 This is an excellent question.
-At times the “help” of the family causes more damage to the addict attempting to recover.
-All families are codependent at some level, some works than others.
+At times the family’s help can cause more damage to the person suffering of codependency.
+All families are codependent at some level, some more than others.

 What is the Luxury Codependency Rehab Marbella Recovery Program?

 New Life Marbella offers comprehensive codependency recovery programs that have been carefully designed to help you build healthier relationships – both with yourself and those around you.
 During your stay at our luxury codependency retreat, you’ll learn how to prioritize your feelings and goals and develop the skills necessary to live a fulfilling life independent of external validation.